NCSSM Counseling Services

 Mental Health Appointments

-Counselors are available to assist students in the coordination of their teletherapy appointments with their mental health providers.
-Students may choose to meet with their providers in their rooms or they can work with their counselor to identify a confidential space on campus.
+Counselors are available to assist students in the coordination of tele-therapy appointments or transportation to a local mental health provider.
+If students choose to meet with their therapists virtually, they may do so in their residence hall rooms or they can work with their counselor to identify a confidential space on campus.

 College and Career Planning